 The Vortex Street effect or Vortex Shedding effect was first described and mathematically formalized by Theodore von Kármán, the genius of aeronautics, in 1911.
 This effect is produced by lateral forces of the wind on an object immersed in a laminar flow.
 The wind flow generates a cyclical pattern of vortices, which can become an engineering challenge for slender structures, such as towers, masts and chimneys.
 One of such examples is the collapse of Tacoma Narrow’s bridge in 1940, USA.

 The idea behind Vortex wind turbine is that it is possible that same forces can be exploited to produce energy.
-When the the wind vortices matches the natural frequency of the device’s structure it begins resonating, hence oscillating, so the bladeless wind turbine can harness energy from that movement as a regular generator.
+When the wind vortices match the natural frequency of the device’s structure it begins resonating, hence oscillating, so the bladeless wind turbine can harness energy from that movement as a regular generator.